 - Body Maintenance/Chiropractic Care: A reasonable amount of body maintenance expenses, chiropractic care expenses, and similar care expenses may be deductible during the NFL season.

-- Local and City Income Taxes: Tax planning for football players is complicated because athletes play in several cities.
+- Local and City Income Taxes: football player tax is complicated because athletes play in several cities.
 This could require them to file taxes in nine states and federal taxes.
 Money withheld for city, state, and local taxes is generally deductible.

 - Athletic Equipment: Footballs, cleats, weights, and other equipment are considered “ordinary and necessary” for football players to maintain employment with their team.
 Changes in itemized deduction laws may lead to some professional athletes incorporating themselves to gain a more favorable tax position.